marymafa/marymafa.github.io/_posts/2017-07-31-my observation.md

 ---
 layout
-title:my observation  for last week
+title: my observation  for last week
 date: 2017-07-31
 ---

-###My observation for last week
+My observation for last week

 I observed that  clients  connect to the  proxy server,requesting some  services ,such as  file,webpage,connection and so on.